MystPi/yet-another-lexing-library/README.md

 from yall import *

 class CalcLexer(Tokenizer):
+	# Tokens are matched from top to bottom, stopping when there's a match.
 	# Tokens must be instances of the 't' class or functions decorated with the 'token' decorator.
 	PLUS   = t(r'\+')
 	MINUS  = t(r'-')